-The more evidence you can gather in a personal injury claim related to an auto accident, the stronger your case will be.
-This usually involves bringing in eyewitnesses.
-In the absence of compelling physical evidence, a claim comes down to what you said versus what the other person said.
+The more evidence you can gather in a personal injury claim related to an auto accident, the stronger your case.
+This usually involves bringing in eyewitnesses and witness statements.
+In the absence of physical evidence, a claim comes down to what you said versus what the other person said.

 Eyewitnesses often offer an unbiased view.

 Strong witness testimony can go a long way in proving liability.
 Witness statements may back up your version of events or prove the other driver’s claims incorrect.

 In some situations, the witness may have been driving near the other driver before the crash.
 For example, consider an accident where another driver sideswiped you after drifting into your lane.
 A witness stops to tell you and the police officer that the other driver was texting on their phone when they passed the witness just prior to the crash.

 This indicates that the other driver was negligent, but it also gives your car Chicago accident attorney somewhere to start when it comes to proving the other driver’s errors.